huenique/dubai-pasabuy/README.md

 1. `cd` into your htdocs directory.
 2. `git clone` the repo.
+3. `cd` into `/dubai-pasabuy`.
-3. Start Apache and MySQL from the XAMPP control panel.
+4. Start Apache and MySQL from the XAMPP control panel.
-4. Download the [database tables]() and import them into your [phpMyAdmin](http://localhost/phpmyadmin)
+5. Download the [database tables]() and import them into your [phpMyAdmin](http://localhost/phpmyadmin)
-5. Open your browser and go to [http://localhost/dubai-pasabuy](http://localhost/dubai-pasabuy)
+6. Open your browser and go to [http://localhost/dubai-pasabuy](http://localhost/dubai-pasabuy)